jdreaver/rust-os/README.md

       registers in the same struct generated through one macro, except it makes having a single `from_address` function and perhaps a `Debug` implementation nicer.
+- Make `LockedNaiveFreeMemoryBlockAllocator` a global static instead of passing it around.
+The tricky part is all the things that want `&mut impl FrameAllocator`
 - Read [QEMU Internals](https://airbus-seclab.github.io/qemu_blog/)
 - Filesystem support
   - Now that I have PCI working, attach a drive via QEMU and see what is looks like under PCI